Law & Order: Cancellation and revival

 On December 10, 2021, it was revealed that Camryn Manheim had been cast as Lieutenant Kate Dixon, the successor to Merkerson's character, Lieutenant Anita Van Buren.
 Manheim portrayed minor characters in previous seasons of the series.
 On December 15, 2021, Odelya Halevi was announced to be joining the cast as Assistant District Attorney Samantha Maroun.
 A day later, Waterston was announced to have finalized a one-year deal to return as District Attorney Jack McCoy.
 Law & Order officially aired its first new episode in almost 12 years on February 24, 2022.

 On May 10, 2022, NBC renewed the series for a twenty-second season.
 One week after the twenty-first season ended, On May 26, 2022, it was confirmed that Anderson would not be returning for the twenty-second season.
 On June 7, 2022, it was announced that Waterston would reprise his role as McCoy for the twenty-second season.
 On June 13, 2022, it was reported that Mehcad Brooks was cast for the twenty-second season.

 On April 10, 2023, the series was renewed for its twenty-third season, which premiered on January 18, 2024.
 Two months later, the series was renewed for its twenty-fourth season.
 On May 8, 2025, the series was renewed for its twenty-fifth season.

-On July 18, 2025, it was announced that Mechad Brooks was leaving after three seasons, a "mutual decision" for both the actor and producers.
+In May 2026, the series was renewed for its twenty-sixth season.
+The renewal, described as an eleventh-hour decision by NBC, came following budget cuts and a shift in scheduling from the network.